byui-cit/cit470/tiered_app/README.md

 from a web browser, and look carefully at the logs HAProxy generates to see evidence that successive web requests are proxied to different "backend" web servers.
     2. Create distinguishing content on both web servers.
-Examples: a file named `check.html` on both, but which contains "original" on the first host but contains "clone" on the cloned host, and a `favicon.ico` image file that is a different colored image on each host.
-Use your web browser to repeatedly access `check.html`, and notice that the content changes and/or the site icon changes color.
+Examples: put a file named `check.html` on both, but which on the first host contains the text "original" and embeds a bright image, but on the clone contains the text "clone" and embeds a duller-hued image;
+also, put different `favicon.ico` icon files on each host.
+Then use your web browser to repeatedly reload `check.html`, and notice that the content changes and/or the site icon changes color with each reload.
 - To test your load balancer's ability to keep serving Question2Answer through service outages, use `systemctl` to start and stop the web service on a web server.

-  - (If you chose to deploy Question2Answer using Windows Servers, a recommended load-balancing solution is to deploy Microsoft's Network Load Balancing Server Role directly onto both web servers, which will then share a third IP address belonging to a load balancing "cluster."
+ - (Note: If you chose to deploy Question2Answer using Windows Servers instead of Linux, your recommended load-balancing solution is to deploy Microsoft's Network Load Balancing Server Role directly onto both web servers, which will then share a third "virtual" IP address that identifies a load balancing "cluster."
-Be sure to configure the multicast communication option when you set up the cluster.)
+Be sure to configure multicast communication when you set up the cluster.)